Holt, Michigan

 Holt is an unincorporated community and census-designated place (CDP) in Ingham County in the U.S. state of Michigan.
-The CDP is located within Delhi Charter Township and occupies a majority of the township.
-The population was 25,625 at the 2020 census, which is a significant increase from 11,315 at the 2000 census when the CDP area was significantly smaller.
+The community is located within Delhi Charter Township and occupies the majority of the township.
+The population was 25,625 at the 2020 census, which is a significant increase from the population of 11,315 from the 2000 census, when the community was significantly smaller.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 15.87 sqmi, of which 15.67 sqmi is land and 0.20 sqmi (1.26%) is water.
+According to the United States Census Bureau, the community has a total area of 15.87 sqmi, of which 15.67 sqmi is land and 0.20 sqmi (1.26%) is water.
 Holt is the second most-populated CDP (after Forest Hills) and the fifth largest by area in the state of Michigan.

-The community is south of Lansing, just south of I-96 between US-127 and M-99.
+The community is south of Lansing, just south of I-96, and is in between US-127 and M-99.
 The city of Mason is about 6 mi southeast, and the village of Dimondale is about 6 mi west.

 Holt is home to an ancient glacial esker.
 This esker, the longest in Michigan at roughly 20 mi, can be traced from south Lansing through Holt to just beyond Mason.

 History

-The first permanent settlers of Delhi Township, John Norris and Fred Luther, arrived in 1837.
+The first permanent settlers of Delhi Township, John Norris and Fred Luther, initially arrived there in 1837.
 In 1850, 402 settlers resided in the township.
 By 1857, Delhi Center (now Holt) had a post office, hotel, tavern, and several other businesses.
 The post office at Delhi Center was renamed "Holt" in 1860 to prevent confusion with Delhi Mills in Washtenaw County.
 Joseph Holt was the U.S. Postmaster General during that time.

-The northern part of Holt was originally not part of the community and was a separate area known as "Five Corners" or "North Holt".
+The northern part of Holt was originally not a part of the community and was a separate area known as "Five Corners" or "North Holt".